 Constantly working with the customer to fulfill their needs and better understand their requirements.

-Setting up retrospectives, pre-grooming, showcase and other meetings.
+Setting up retrospectives, pre-grooming, showcase, Scrum of the scrum and other meetings.

-Co-ordinate with POs, Team, Manager and all the project holders.
+Co-ordinate with POs, teams, Manager, and all the project holders.

 Ensure team productivity and closely working with them to ensure quality requirements are enforced.

-Ensure team understands the processes and adhere to them.
+Ensure the team understands the processes and adhere to them.

 Responsible for actual implementation.